kishore5242/backupcat4j/README.md

 ## ✨ Features

-* ✅ **One-by-One File Copying**: Transfers files individually for better error isolation.
+* ✅ **File-by-File Copying**: Transfers files individually for better error isolation.
 * 📦 **Video Compression**: Compresses video files on-the-fly using a target average bitrate (via FFMPEG).
 * 📁 **Auto File Organization**: Based on the file types, each file will be organized into respective folders.
     * Videos